 "Alright," he remarked aloud.
 "That's it then."

-Smiling, he took in a long breath before leaving again in a pop.
+Smiling, he took in a long breath before leaving again in with a pop.

 AN: Hello and welcome to The Three Brothers.
-This is Book One of Four, and will cover Years 1-3 of Hogwarts.
-The story will stick close to the books in the beginning, with most events identical to canon being summarised.
+This is Book One of Four and will cover Years 1-3 of Hogwarts.
+The story will stick close to the books in the beginning, with most events identical to canon being summarised for brevity.
 Major deviations in the story begin at the end of Year 1.

 Obviously, the story has a slow buildup, and will be character-centric.
 I hope you enjoy it.